chetandabli/theParentingGuru/README.md

 - `LoginComponent`: Displayed within the `AuthComponent` for user login.
 - `SignupComponent`: Displayed within the `AuthComponent` for user signup.
 - `ChatComponent`: The main chat interface where users can interact with the chatbot.
-- `AdminLoginPageComponent`: A separate login page for administrators (not specified in detail in the provided code).
+- `AdminLoginPageComponent`: A separate login page for administrators (work in progress).
-- `AdminDashboardComponent`: A separate dashboard for administrators (not specified in detail in the provided code).
+- `AdminDashboardComponent`: A separate dashboard for administrators (work in progress).

 ## 6. Services